• Skip to primary navigation

 Chocolate Chip Pancakes

 Make a batch of homemade chocolate chip pancakes for a sweet breakfast treat.
-These buttermilk pancakes are fluffy, thick, and filled with mini chocolate chips.
+They're made from scratch with simple ingredients and filled with melty chocolate chips.

 Prep Time10 minutes minutes